Völsunga saga: Sigurd and the Gjukingar

-Years later, Brynhild and Guðrún are arguing about whose husband is better, and Guðrún shows her the ring which Brynhild had given Sigurd.
+Later, Brynhild and Guðrún are arguing about whose husband is better, and Guðrún shows her the ring which Brynhild had given Sigurd.
 Brynhild recognizes the ring and realizes she has been tricked.
 She tells Gunnar she knows he deceived her and that she will kill him and seek revenge on Grimhild.
 Brynhild takes to her room and Sigurd comes to try to make amends by asking her to marry him, but she rejects his offer, wanting to die and bring doom upon everyone involved.

 Gunnar consults with his brothers whether they should kill Sigurd to keep Brynhild or not.
 They decide to give snake's and wolf's meat to Guthormr to turn him violent and kill Sigurd.
 He goes into Sigurd's bed chamber and stabs him while asleep.
 Sigurd wakes up and before dying, throws Gram after him as he leaves, cutting Guthormr in two.
 Brynhild laughs when she hears Guðrún sobbing, and Guðrún tells Gunnar he made a mistake by killing Sigurd.
 Brynhild also tells Gunnar he has made a mistake and stabs herself.
 But before she dies, she foretells the rest of Gunnar's and Guðrún's future.
 Gunnar fulfills Brynhild's last request, that he put her on a bonfire with Sigurd, Guthormr, and Sigurd's 3-year-old son.